isomerpages/ogp/_about-us/eng/christabel.md

   * Launched Scamshield 2.0 SPF dashboard and Scamshield Andriod + iOS App

   * Managed nominal roll processing and SMS campaigns for Covid-19 vaccination appointment operations
-quote: Family is not defined by our genes, it is built and maintained through love.
+quote: There is no doubt that it is around the family and the home that all the greatest virtues… are created, strengthened and maintained.
 linkedinId: ""

 ---